lizard25/lizard25/README.md

 - 👀 I’m interested in learning more
 - 🌱 I’m currently Working on research in ML/AI using Python
 - 💞️ I’m looking to collaborate on projects that lead to learning
-- 📫 How to reach me gunderson6@protonmail.com
+- Reach me via email